open-mmlab/mmdetection/docs/tutorials/new_dataset.md

 ### Concatenate dataset

-There three ways to concatenate the dataset.
+There are three ways to concatenate the dataset.

 1. If the datasets you want to concatenate are in the same type with different annotation files, you can concatenate the dataset configs like the following.